mende1/dotfiles/README.md

  cp /tmp/dotfiles/Dracula.colorscheme ~/.local/share/konsole
  ```

-Now, change the font of Konsole to "FiraCode NF 12pt" and theme for Dracula
+Now, change the font of Konsole to "FiraCode NF 12pt" and theme for Dracula.

+Click in Edit Dracula theme, mark the Blur Background option, and set transparency to 4%.